sumwale/mprsync/README.md

     each job so far (e.g. prioritize the job with smallest total size so far)
   * take care of grouping paths together into `chunk-size` (as per their fetched sizes) so that small files (probably in the same directory) do not get strewn across multiple jobs
-  * cycles chunks other threads if the selected thread is slow to empty its queue
+  * cycles chunks to other threads if a thread is slow to empty its queue
-  * up to 2 retries (i.e. total of 3 tries) for each thread rsync job in case it fails due to an unexpected reason; permission errors and the like do not count for "unexpected" which is determined using a combination of the rsync exit code and it standard error messages
+  * up to 2 retries (i.e. total of 3 tries) for each thread rsync job in case it fails due to an unexpected reason; permission errors and the like do not count for "unexpected" which is determined using a combination of the rsync exit code and the standard error messages

 Due to above additional features, the python version should be faster over slow networks when the number of paths is quite large and the fetch phase ends of taking a significant proportion of the